GULibrarySandbox/intro-text-mining-analysis-old/index.md

 Learn steps to:

-- Build:    find where and how to gather textual data for your corpora or data set
+- Build:    find where and how to gather textual data for your corpus or data set
 - Prepare:  explore useful processes and tools to prepare textual data for analysis
 - Analyse:  identify different types of analysis used to interrogate content and uncover new insights